paufiol/AnotherSmallEngine/index.md

    * Assets Window and Explorer
    * Custom File Formats generated within Library

-### New Engine Features
+### High-level System Features
 * Shader Pipeline: Load and render 3D models using shaders, and apply textures and materials to them.
   * Use Skybox.
-  * Shader Uniforms can be edited from within the inspector.
+  * Shader Uniforms can be edited and saved from within the inspector.
   * Model, View, Projection Matrices; Time; Camera Position; are all automatically provided to all shaders.
   * Assign any shader / texture to any given Game Object.
 * Text Editor: Click on Edit Shader on the inspector to open a Text Editor.
 It has color higlighting, basic navigation and text edition commands (Ctrl+C,Ctrl+X,Ctrl+V,Ctrl+Z...).
 Saving will also recompile the shader to be able to see real-time the changes.
 Any compilation errors will be shown in the console.
 * Water Shader: Vertex shader uses 3 overlapping [Gerstner Waves](https://en.wikipedia.org/wiki/Trochoidal_wave) to achieve the desired shape, and the Fragment Shader uses Height and a Texture (in the showcase scene uses [Worley Noise](https://en.wikipedia.org/wiki/Worley_noise)) To combine colors as well as a bit of reflection.
 * Reflection & Reflaction Shader: These are very straightforward shaders once a Skybox is properly setup.

+### How to Use
+* Mouse Wheel: Zooms camera forward and backwards.
+* Alt + Right click: Rotate camera over mouse position or else selected game object.
+* Alt + Center click(wheel): Pan camera.
+* Left click: Select object / Use Gizmo.
+* W: Set Guizmo to Translate mode
+* E: Set Guizmo to Rotate mode
+* R: Set Guizmo to Scale mode
+* Guizmo modes can also be set via the Tool submenu in the main bar
+* Importing options:
+  * Right Click on an item in the explorer -> Import Asset
+  * Hoild Left Click on an item in the explorer and drag into the scene.

 ### Links